 Unless you have a strong preference, don’t limit your search to hearts-and-arrows diamonds.

-No diamond is absolutely perfect.
+No diamond is absolutely perfect, even flawless ones.
 Every stone that nature makes has imperfections.
 In some, the imperfections are large and obvious.
 In others, they’re microscopic.

 The highest diamond clarity grades range from F (flawless) to IF (internally flawless), VVS1, and VVS2 (very very small inclusions).
 They designate imperfections visible only under high magnification.
 Diamonds with these high clarity ratings are priced at a premium, but unless you use a jeweler’s loupe, you won’t notice the difference between these clarity grades and lower ones.